lyds-jane/unit2/README.md

 2. A Morse Code message is converted to English

 In these steps, the DEL and SEND options must also be tested.
-Here is the current proposed Test Plan:
+Here is Earth's Test Plan:
 ![Test](ETM_tp.png)

+Here is the General Test Plan for the whole system:

 ## System diagram

-Here is a visual representation of the proposed solution:
+Here is a visual representation of the system:
 ![Diagram](ETM_sd.png)

+Here, you can see the two buttons used to input the text.
+The LCD gives the user feedback for better usability so they know what they are typing.
+Finally, the message is sent by a flickering lightbulb.

 ## Flow diagrams
-Flow diagrams will be added as the code is finalized.

 Development
 ----